 The Company entered into the Direct Sales segment through its acquisition of substantially all of the assets of Goldline, LLC ("Goldline, LLC" or the "Seller"), pursuant to the terms of an Asset Purchase Agreement (the "Purchase Agreement"), dated August 14, 2017, between Goldline (then known as Goldline Acquisition Corp.) and the Seller.
 The transaction closed on August 28, 2017 (the "Closing Date").
-On the Closing Date, the estimated purchase price for the net assets was approximately \$10.0 million (the "Initial Provisional Purchase Price"), which was based on the Seller's preliminary balance sheet dated as of July 31, 2017.
-The net assets acquired consisted of both intangible assets, which the parties agreed had an aggregate fair value of \$6.4 million, and specified net tangible assets of the Seller, which the parties initially agreed had an estimated aggregate fair value of \$3.6 million, subject to post-closing adjustment as described below.
+On the Closing Date, the estimated purchase price for the net assets was approximately\$10.0 million (the "Initial Provisional Purchase Price"), which was based on the Seller's preliminary balance sheet dated as of July 31, 2017.
+The net assets acquired consisted of both intangible assets, which the parties agreed had an aggregate fair value of \$3.6 million, subject to post-closing adjustment as described below.
 In connection with the closing, Goldline paid to the Seller an amount equal to the Initial Provisional Purchase Price less \$1.5 million (the "Holdback Amount"), which amount was held back and deposited into escrow to serve as security for the Seller's indemnification obligations under the Purchase Agreement.
-As of June 30, 2018, none of the Holdback Amount had been released.
+As of September 30, 2018, pursuant to the terms of Purchase Agreement, \$0.8 million of the Holdback Amount was allowed to be released to the Seller.

-From the Closing Date and through June 30, 2018, the Company conducted net tangible asset value adjustment procedures pursuant to the terms of the Purchase Agreement.
+From the Closing Date and through September 30, 2018, the Company conducted net tangible asset value adjustment procedures pursuant to the terms of the Purchase Agreement.
 As a result of these procedures, the Company has adjusted the estimated total purchase price for the net assets from \$10.0 million to \$9.5 million (the "Revised Provisional Purchase Price").
 The fair value of the acquired net tangible assets as of the Closing Date is still being reviewed by the Company and the Seller and therefore the total purchase price is subject to further adjustment.
 Under the terms of the Purchase Agreement, any amounts due back to the Company from the Seller as a result of the final determination of the fair value of the acquired net tangible assets is to be paid within three business days following such determination.
+Refer to Note 1 of the Notes to Consolidated Financial Statements reported on Form 10-K for the fiscal year ended 2018, for information relating to purchase price allocation of the provisional purchase price of \$9.5 million to the acquired net assets purchased based on their fair values.